5 Tips and Exercises for Strong Knees

-Strong knees are important because they support a good amount of weight.
+The knees are joints that support a good amount of weight.
 Basically, strong knees give you the balance you need and allow you to move from one place to another.
-That’s why it’s so important to take right the steps to maintain strong knees.
+They do this best when they’re healthy and in shape.
+That’s why it’s so important to have strong knees.

-Today we’ll give you some tips and exercises to do to keep them healthy for longer.
+Today, we’ll give you some tips and exercises to do to keep them healthy and strong for longer.
+Do you dare to try them out?

 Strong knees, full life